vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 Existing reader, compiler, and format tests cover those policies; no tests were added.
 The full build is warning-free and all 20 CTest targets pass.

+## Resolve PlayStation loop offsets on the inspected stream

+`PsxAdpcmStream::loopAt()` now bounds a relative byte offset and converts it to decoded loop coordinates while preserving the stream's enable flag.
+Suzuki PS1, TriAce PS1, and Square PS2 keep their distinct override conditions and address rules, but no longer repeat the block arithmetic or recheck the existence of samples already admitted by their pool builder.
+Square still requires an enabled, nonempty loop; Suzuki still treats zero as no override.

+This removes seven production lines and substantially shortens the three format branches.
+Four assertions lines extend existing fixtures to cover an unaligned offset, the stream boundary, and a disabled loop.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,